What We Do

 - Over 300 ‘scattered site’ apartments rented from private landlords and enriched with comprehensive case management services

-- Placement of nearly 600 homeless adults into housing each year – more than any other local provider
+- Placement of more than 500 homeless adults into housing each year – more than any other local provider

 - State-licensed mental health and outpatient substance use disorder treatment program

 - A Program of Assertive Community Treatment (PACT) for adults transitioning from long periods of institutionalization

 - Street outreach and engagement services for people who are living with severe mental illness in our community